Zedekiah's Cave

 According to this tradition, the Cave was invaded on both sides so Zedekiah could hide and escape.

 Jewish tradition even links the spring in the Cave to the tears of the blind king, who is still mourning Jerusalem’s destruction to this day.
-Therefore it is called Zedekiah Tears Spring.
+Therefore, it is called Zedekiah Tears Spring.
 However, the exact time the Cave began to be named after King Zedekiah cannot be tracked.

-The Arabs call the cave “kings cave” or “cave Korah.”
+The Arabs call the cave “King’s Cave” or “Cave Korah.”
 The first name is influenced by the English name, which attributes the Cave to King Solomon, while the second name is based on local folklore, which identifies the Cave with the place where his committee was buried after the land swallowed them.
 Either way, identifying the Cave with different kings seems to be related to the type of limestone in which it is called “Malka.”
-This stone is convenient for quarrying, weather-resistant, and difficult to contact with air by natural coating in Nari, properly for royal buildings.
+This stone is convenient for quarrying, weather-resistant, and resistant to air contact due to its natural coating in Nari, making it suitable for royal buildings.

 King Solomon's Quarries